COS-IT-FLOWS/COS-IT-FLOWS-Documentation/docs/RoadMap.md

-# Release RoadMap
+# RoadMap

 > **IMPORTANT**:
 > This project is currently in a very early development stage.
-This roadmap is a roadmap template for future releases.
+This roadmap is a template for future releases.

 Regardless of the release type (major, minor, patch), the CoS-IT-FloWS system release process follows this roadmap.